Engineering-Research-and-Development/true-connector-execution_core_container/doc/TRANSPORTCERTSSHA256.md

 ```

 ## Prerequisite
-For extended token validation is that **public keys from connector itself and other connectors MUST be loaded into truststore.** Reason for this is that  will, during startup:
+For extended token validation is that **public keys from connector itself and other connectors MUST be loaded into truststore.** Reason for this is that TRUE Connector will, during startup:
  - load all certificates from truststore
  - generate hash from certificate, using *MessageDigest* class.
  - use certificate's SubjectAlternativeName and populate map with SAN and hash.
 This map will later be used to perform extended jwToken validation.